JESUS CHRIST DID NOT TEACH HELL

 Which of the two did the will of his father?"
 They said to Him, "The first."
 Jesus said to them, "Assuredly, I say to you that tax collectors and harlots enter the kingdom of God before you.”

 In this verse, Jesus directly addresses the Jewish chief priests, Pharisees and elders who confronted Him in the temple and questioned His authority.
 Let the truth of this scripture sink deep down into your heart.
 What is Jesus saying here?
 Jesus is saying that these Jewish chief priests, Pharisees and elders, who were plotting to crucify Him, will enter the Kingdom of God, but not before tax collectors and harlots.
 Do we believe Jesus’s words?
-Surely, this would have been an ideal opportunity for Jesus to warn these chief priests, Pharisees and elders about hell, but instead Jesus said that even they were destined to enter the Kingdom of God.
+Surely, this would have been an ideal opportunity for Jesus to warn these chief priests, Pharisees and elders about hell, but instead Jesus said that even they are destined to enter the Kingdom of God.
 Did Jesus believe in hell?
 Absolutely not!

 John 12:32 (NIV)